 Legal Aid ACT hold free information sessions on a range of topics:

 Due to COVID-19, the free information sessions are taking place online.
-Please see our Facebook page for updated information and links to join a session here.
+Please see below for our upcoming sessions:

 Law for Non-Lawyers